mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 ALC 897 Audio

-Limit 15 ports 3.0 - 2.0 and bluetooth FENVI internal
+Limit ports USB.
+Two ports: 3.0 and ten ports:2.0 Rear all, and one internal bluetooth FENVI

 Safari (Netflix- Amazon Video) and AppleTv